DanielWinklehner/py_particle_processor/README.md

 `python -m py_particle_processor_qt.test`

-or you can install the module (also from the toip level directory in the repository):
+or you can install the module (also from the top level directory in the repository):

 `pip install .`